jtluoto/serverless-local-dev-example/README.md

 # Serverless local development example

-A small study on how to run and test Lambda functions and DynamoDB locally.
+A small project for trying out different ways to run and test Lambda functions and DynamoDB locally.
 I used:
 * Serverless framework to run and deploy the functions to AWS
 * Mocha for the test cases
 * aws-sdk-mock to mock DynamoDB queries when running the unit tests